-Capital expenditures were \$7.2 million, \$9.4 million and \$13.8 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-These expenditures were mainly comprised of investments in new ERP modules, leasehold improvements, machinery and equipment, computers, lab equipment, testing tools and infrastructure to support our cloud based solutions.
+Capital expenditures were \$8.9 million, \$7.2 million and \$9.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+These expenditures were mainly comprised of investments in cloud infrastructure, ERP modules, leasehold improvements, machinery and equipment, computers, lab equipment and testing tools.

 We expect to engage in additional capital spending to support possible growth in our operations, infrastructure and personnel.
-In 2018, we anticipate that the majority of our capital expenditures will be primarily for R&D testing, lab equipment, additional investments in new modules to our ERP system and additional infrastructure to support our cloud based solutions.
+In 2019, we anticipate that the majority of our capital expenditures will be primarily for R&D testing, lab equipment, additional investments in new modules to our ERP system and additional infrastructure to support our cloud-based solutions.